spanner888/CamScripts/README 3 Cam Full Process Example.md

 A very recent development version of FreeCAD to run the Machionability RPM example for example FreeCAD revision 38314 or later.

-If not, then Stable Version: 0.21.2.33771 (Git) works for the Creation of Job, Operations and TC, but not the Machionability RPM example.
+If not, then Stable Version: 0.21.2.33771 (Git) works for the Creation of Job, Operations and TC, but not the Machinability RPM example.

 2. Set FreeCAD macro directory.